tmsinch/conversations_api/messenger/setup_fb_messenger.md

 # Setup an FB Messenger App
-In this guide we will show you how to create and configure a basic FB App with Messenger.
-Once you complete the steps below you will have an FB Business Page, a Messenger Token, and a configured Messenger Webhook to use with Sinch Conversations API.
+In this quick start guide we will show you how to create and configure a basic FB App with Messenger to test and develop with.
+Once you complete the steps below you will have an FB Business Page with Messenger Chat button, a Messenger Token, and a configured Messenger Webhook to use with Sinch Conversations API.

-### Sign up for an FB Developer Account and Create your Messenger App
+### Sign up for an FB Developer Account or Sign In and Create your Messenger App
-If you haven't already done so, register for a [Facebook Developer Account](https://developers.facebook.com/products/messenger) by clicking **Get Started** on the upper right menu.
+To register for an FB Developer account go to [Facebook Developer Account](https://developers.facebook.com) and click **Get Started** on the upper right menu.

+>
+> If you have an existing FB Developer Account and an FB App, skip to adding and configuring Messenger.
+>

 **INSERT PICTURE 1 - FB Developer Registration**